redhat-cip/software-factory/docs/deploy.rst

  $ sudo pip install Sphinx oslosphinx

 Start the build of the VM images (this script will use sudo).
-If you want to deploy on Openstack you need to add before the build_roles.sh script the environment variable VIRT=true.
+If you want to deploy on Openstack you need to set the environment variable VIRT=true before the build_roles.sh script.
 The build may take a while :

 .. code-block:: bash

  $ SF_DIST=CentOS ./build_roles.sh
  $ ls -al /var/lib/sf/roles/install/C7.0-0.9.2/

-The above command should have produced four directories (install-server-vm, mysql, slave, softwarefactory) that contains the filesystem tree of the images you will need to deploy the Software Factory.
+The above command should have created four directories (install-server-vm, mysql, slave, softwarefactory) that contains the filesystem tree of the images you will need to deploy the Software Factory.
 If you added **VIRT=true** qcow2 images have been created too.
 Those will be used to deploy on OpenStack.